-The plan has a defined level of protection from stock market risk.
-This means that the FTSE 100 EWFD can fall by up to 50% from the start level without causing any of your original investment to be lost on the end date.
+• Both plan options have the same defined level of protection from stock market risk.
+This means that the FTSE 100 EWFD can fall by up to 40% from the start level without causing any of your original investment to be lost on the end date.